rjcrash/exercises/README.md

 # exercises
-This project is created only for fun :)
+ Repository is made for exercise and testing.